Konfuzian/dynamic-programming-exercises/README.md

 ## Installation

-_You will probably want to create a virtual environment before running this._
+You will probably want to create a virtual environment for this.

 ```
+mkvirtualenv dynamic-programming-exercises
 pip install -r requirements.txt
 jupyter notebook "Dynamic Programming Exercises.ipynb"
 ```